himanshunishad620/cropurl_admin_backend/README.md

 http://localhost:5000
 ```

-## ⚙️ Environment Variables

-Create a `.env` file in the root directory and configure the required environment variables:

-> ⚠️ Never commit your `.env` file or expose sensitive credentials in the repository.

 ## ⚠️ Dependency

 This project requires the **Click & Scan Management Backend** for click and QR scan tracking.